 Essential Tips for Men

-- Dress shoes or loafers
+- Dress shoes, loafers, or oxfords

 - Avoid: baseball caps